 Where to grow Japanese painted fern plants

-A native of shady woodlands in Asia, this perennial is accustomed to full shade where it will thrive with little care.
-Moist soil is best because this fern does not tolerate dry conditions.
+A native of shady woodlands in Asia, this perennial is accustomed to partial shade and full shade where it will thrive with little care.
+If it receives too much sunlight, the red color on the leaves will fade out.
+Moist soil conditions are best because this fern does not tolerate dry conditions.
+Do not choose a well draining site.
 Reaching a height between 12 and 24 inches with an equal width, the Japanese painted fern makes a great edging plant for along shady walkways and around the base of trees.
-It also looks wonderful in mixed shade gardens where it lives comfortably with other popular shade-loving perennials such as astilbes, fern-leaf bleeding hearts, barrenworts, and Solomon’s seal.
+It also looks wonderful in mixed shade gardens where it lives comfortably with other popular shade-loving perennials such as astilbes, lady ferns, hosta, fern-leaf bleeding hearts, lungworts, and Solomon’s seal.

 With a graceful arching growth habit and a lovely spreading form, Japanese painted fern plants lend a softness to the landscape and temper large-leaved shade perennials like hostas.
 It will tolerate a bit of sun in the morning or in the evening, but strong afternoon sun should be avoided, otherwise the leaves turn crispy and brown in the mid- to late summer.
 Another symptom of too much sun are leaves that are washed out and near-white instead of a pewter silver (though some varieties do have a naturally light, almost white color regardless of how much sun they receive).